Questions and answers. The basics of Bindle and more.

 A PTO Bank basically means that there is one bank of PTO that employees use for all their time off for things like sick days and vacation time, while a traditional policy maintains separate balances for vacations and sick days.
 You decide.

-There are lots of settings you can tweak for every time off type in Bindle.
-You can also add, rename, or remove your own time off types.
+There are lots of settings you can tweak for every entitlement in Bindle.
+You can also add, rename, or remove your own entitlements.

 There are settings for probation (or qualification) periods, accrual methods, annual carryovers (in days, or as a percentage), accrual ceilings.
 Basically, anything you need make Bindle a perfect fit for your business is there.